-When you upload your CSV file, you will be prompted to map the Aha! fields to your fields.
-After you confirm the right column headings, click the "Import" button.
-The import will happen automatically; when it is complete, you will see a confirmation message with a link to the location of your newly created Aha! data.
+When you upload your CSV file, you will be prompted to map the Aha! for Product fields to your fields.
+After you confirm the right column headings, click the Import button.
+The import will happen automatically; when it is complete, you will see a confirmation message with a link to the location of your newly created Aha! for Product data.
 If there are any errors during the import, an error message will be displayed with instructions on how to correct the problem.

 Your import was successful.
-You can add more information or view the information in Aha! that was just added.
+You can add more information or view the information in Aha! for Product that was just added.

 File format issues

 The Import from CSV feature only supports files which have UTF-8 encoding.
-UTF-8 encoding supports all writing systems around the world, including special asian and european characters.
-However there are some characters that are often found in exports from bug tracking systems which are not valid for UTF-8.
+UTF-8 encoding supports all writing systems around the world, including special Asian and European characters.
+However, there are some characters that are often found in exports from bug tracking systems that are not valid for UTF-8.
 In that case, you may see this error message during the import:

 CSV file is invalid: invalid byte sequence in UTF-8